TheConnMan/DocCollapse/README.md

 # Setup #

 To setup DocCollapse download the zip, unpack it, and move jquery.doccollapse.js into a folder in your project.
-Right now the images were a little tricky to get working so the two arrow images need to be in the /images folder of your project.
-Please let me know if you know of a better way to manage referenced images.
-After that you're ready to use DocCollapse.
+Include the file in a web page and you're ready to use DocCollapse.

 # Basic Usage #